iPlantCollaborativeOpenSource/Advanced_iPlant/05-ho-ec2-using.rst

 **Exercises:**

-1. Log into the iPlant Discovery Environment and look for the folder output in your $HOME/archive/jobs folder.
+1. Log into the iPlant Discovery Environment and look for the job output in your ``$HOME/archive/jobs/`` folder.
 You should be able to browse the images there!
 2. Modify the demo job to run the pyplot application on bike sharing data from Kaggle, which can be found at ``shared/iplantcollaborative/example_data/pyplot/kaggle.csv`` in the iDS.
 Unlike the stocks data, the Y axis is not the same between charts so you may want to consider disabling it.

 Create a new application